alh-repo/Contender/README.md

    cd contender/backend

 Install dependencies:
 To run the backend of a MERN stack application, you’ll need the following npm packages:

-Express: For creating the server and handling routing. bash
+Express: For creating the server and handling routing. npm install express

-Copy code
-npm install express
-Mongoose: For connecting to MongoDB and managing data. bash
+Mongoose: For connecting to MongoDB and managing data. npm install mongoose

-Copy code
-npm install mongoose
-Config: For managing configuration variables. bash
+Config: For managing configuration variables. npm install config

-Copy code
-npm install config
-Bcryptjs: For hashing passwords. bash
+Bcryptjs: For hashing passwords. npm install bcryptjs

-Copy code
-npm install bcryptjs
-JSONWebToken: For creating and verifying JSON Web Tokens (JWT) for authentication. bash
+JSONWebToken: For creating and verifying JSON Web Tokens (JWT) for authentication. npm install jsonwebtoken

-Copy code
-npm install jsonwebtoken
-Express-validator: For validating request data. bash
+Express-validator: For validating request data. npm install express-validator

-Copy code
-npm install express-validator
-Nodemon (optional): For automatically restarting the server during development. bash
+Nodemon (optional): For automatically restarting the server during development. npm install -D nodemon
-Copy code
-npm install -D nodemon

 Start the backend server

-bash
-Copy code
 npm run start
 The backend server should now be running on http://localhost:5001.

-Frontend
+### Frontend
-Navigate to the frontend directory
+Navigate to the frontend directory cd ../contender

-bash
-Copy code
-cd ../frontend
 Install dependencies:

-bash
-Copy code
 npm install

 Run the frontend application

-bash
-Copy code
 npm start
 The frontend application should now be running on http://localhost:3000.